netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 1. Expose this service to outside world by creating and Ingress that is deployed on Citrix ADC CPX or VPX as Content switching virtual server.

     !!! note "Note"
-        Ensure that you change `kubernetes.io/ingress.class` to your ingress class on which CIC is started.
+        Ensure that you change `kubernetes.io/ingress.class` to your ingress class on which Citrix ingress controller is started.

             apiVersion: extensions/v1beta1
             kind: Ingress